Interviewer: Jinnan (Yichun) Xie

-Do you think tattoo artists have the responsibility to guide their clients about how to mentally prepare for a tattoo decision?
+Do you think tattoo artists have the responsibility to guide their clients about how to prepare for a tattoo decision mentally?

-In the world of tattooing, I don’t want to say there’s a responsibility, more or whatever, to all tattooists, because what makes tattooing so amazing is its diversity.
-What your duty is, is to be honest.
+In the world of tattooing, I don't want to say there's a responsibility, more or whatever, to all tattooists, because what makes tattooing so amazing is its diversity.
+What your duty is, to be honest.
 Be honest to yourself, and honest to the people around you.
 The only duty would be to allow other people to do their thing.
-Tattooing is not a culture, it’s a practice.
+Tattooing is not a culture.
+It's a practice.

 In my opinion, everyone needs to just identify how they would like to work.
 And at the end of the day, work towards that basic sort of resetting of their own.
 The idea is to set your own prerogatives your own moral duties for yourself, based on what you would like to achieve.

 If the way you're able to do tattoos that are meaningful to yourself is by being very old school about it.
 Be old school about it.
 Tell people this is what tattooing is, this is what your tattooing is.
 But this is the tattooing you will be doing and be honest about it.
 Don't try to sell it to people who will not connect with that.
 Be honest.

 I don't think that all tattooists have a duty to educate people.
 You know, they might want the opposite, they want people who come very ignorant to the thing.
 And other people might want to work to be standing the frame of reference tattooing and to bring more people to appreciate tattooing, which might be your case which is definitely my case.
 Then yes, a little bit of education can be helpful.
 But I am never going to judge someone who does not feel that they have that duty because that might be the right thing for them.

 So, now moving on to the second sort of part of my answer.
 I think that there's something happening in the tattoo world.
 Tattooing is now getting more and more mainstream attention and interest worldwide.